carlmylo/docu-rpcs3/pages/english/instruments/guitars/ps3-gh-wt.md

 ## NOTES

 * **This controller is known for having horrible latency.**
-	* It's suggested to mod your guitar into a wired one with a solution like [[RetroCultMods' Solderless DIY RGB Kit]](https://www.etsy.com/listing/1505287559/solderless-diy-rgb-kit-for-guitar-hero).
+	* It's suggested to mod your guitar into a wired one with a solution like [[RetroCultMods' Solderless DIY RGB Kit]](https://www.etsy.com/listing/1505287559/solderless-diy-rgb-kit-for-guitar-hero){:target="_blank"}.
-* You may experience softlocks when opening up interface menus, like RPCN related ones.
-You may be able to tilt the guitar to recover from softlocks.
+* RPCN Menus (for sending or accepting online invites) may cause a softlock.
+You may need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://carlmylo.github.io/docu-rpcs3/ctrls_pads){:target="_blank"}.

 ## Pad Information